WorldBrain/storex/README.md

 Further documentation
 =====================

-You can [./docs/0-start-here.md](find the docs here).
+You can [find the docs here](./docs/0-start-here.md).
 Also, we'll be writing more and more automated tests which also serve as documentation.

 Status and future development
 =============================